Data Security: 10 Tips for Protecting Your Small Business

 8. Think About Paper

 In a digital world, many small business owners forget the power of paper.
 Physical statements that contain credit card data or personal information can be recovered from trashcans or recycling bins.
-Shred all sensitive documents once you transfer them to a digital format, and employ a secure shredding company to dispose of the remains.
+Shred all sensitive documents with a quality, high-security shredder once you transfer them to a digital format, and employ a secure shredding company to dispose of the remains.

 9. Secure Your Network